 I LOVE pretty planters at my front door.
 It has become so easy for me to put them together because I have a simple planting formula and I have favorite annuals that I like to use.
 Some years my planters look totally different and all I've done is change the color of a couple of the annuals

 This is a well known formula, used and sometimes slightly adapted by many gardeners.
 If you tell someone you are planting a flowering container garden, they will blurt out to make sure you have thrillers, fillers and spillers.
-You can sound like you are a container garden pro by knowing what these terms are and just make a comment like, "I really like the tall grass you are using as a thriller".
+You can sound like you are a container garden pro by knowing what these terms are.
+Just make a comment like, "I really like the tall grass you are using as a thriller".
 Ha!

 First I'll give a quick outline as to what these types of plants typically are and then further below I'll share my favorites with you!
 I just want to make sure you know some of the terms before we go down the rabbit hole of pretty flowers!

 I've been asked about the above planter.
 It was an easy DIY to paint one summer and it is a few years old now.
 Take a look at how I did this in my post about flower pot painting.